 Transgender Identity on Campus

-Clark University’s Difficult Dialogues’ Spring 2013 symposium “Diversity and Inclusion Embodied”—part of an ongoing series to create conversations around controversial and meaningful issues—focused on the challenges faced by transgender, transsexual, and intersexed individuals and the relationship between bodies and diversity and inclusion.
+Clark University’s Difficult Dialogues’ Spring 2013 symposium “Diversity and Inclusion Embodied”—part of an ongoing series to create conversations around controversial and meaningful issues—focused on the challenges faced by transgender, transsexual, and intersexed individuals on campus.

-60 people—including students, faculty, staff, and members of the community—participated in a community conversation that was jointly facilitated by Professor Jennifer Plante and practitioner John Sarrouf.
-Plante, who studies and speaks about issues dealing with transgender, talked to the group about the many complexities involved in issues of transgender children, including children born with ambiguous sexual biology.
-Sarrouf then spoke about how dialogue can be the means to more deeply understand each other and all of the complexity of these issues.
+60 people—including students, faculty, staff, and members of the community—participated in a conversation that was facilitated by Professor Jennifer Plante and EP's John Sarrouf.
+Plante talked about the many complexities of navigating social norms as a transgender person.
+Sarrouf spoke about how dialogue allows people to more deeply understand one other in all of their complexity.

-Following the two presenters, the group broke into five different circles for small group dialogue, guided by a set of questions and facilitated by Clark dialogue fellows.
+The group broke into five circles for small group dialogues, guided by a set of questions and facilitated by Clark dialogue fellows.
 “Someone said they felt like they were in the church of dialogue when John talked—there’s something so powerful and passionate about the way he talks about dialogue,” shared Plante.
 “He created a safe space for people to share their thoughts and ideas without feeling castigated or too shy.
 By insisting that this was a place for sharing and not judging, he created an atmosphere that allowed multidimensional dialogue to take place.”